 No, it is not possible to duplicate a record in your library.
 You might have a need for this if, for example, you want to have separate records for different sections or chapters of the same book.
 If you import the same record twice, the automatic merging of duplicates feature in Mendeley automatically merges the new record with the existing record.
 It is not possible to turn of the automatic merging of duplicates.

 Where you require individual records for multiple sections of chapters of a book, for example, we recommend entering the records manually.
 It is possible to import individual records for a target book chapter using the Web Importer, but a record imported in this way is likely to require considerable amendment to ensure it is accurate, and there is therefore often little to gain over entering the record manually.

 UCL does not have an institutional subscription to Mendeley.
-However, Mendeley Desktop is installed on all Desktop@UCL computers.
+However, Mendeley Reference Manager is installed on all Desktop@UCL computers.